Cross-border power flows may be disrupted as Sweden replaces old grid

-OSLO, June 5 (Reuters) - Sweden’s plans to renew its power grid in the densely populated southwest region may disrupt supplies that run through the area to neighbouring states, operator Svenska Kraftnat (SVK) said.
+OSLO (Reuters) - Sweden’s plans to renew its power grid in the densely populated southwest region may disrupt supplies that run through the area to neighboring states, operator Svenska Kraftnat (SVK) said.

 Some 400 kms (250 miles) of electricity lines will be gradually replaced in the next decade, in an area through which Swedish power and supplies from Norway, with its abundant and cheap hyrdropower, flow to Denmark, Germany and other countries.